Ezra Bridger: Rebels

-Ezra becomes somewhat lost after the death of his master, Kanan, but begins to understand Kanan's final lessons after he penetrates the Jedi Temple in "A World Between Worlds".
-His connection to the Force-sensitive creatures of Lothal increases and in the penultimate episode "A Fool's Hope", and the one-hour series finale "Family Reunion – and Farewell" (both of which aired March 5, 2018) Ezra summons both the Loth-Wolves and the Purrgil to defeat Thrawn, Pryce and the Imperial forces on Lothal.
-Because the Purrgil have shattered the bridge observation ports on Thrawn's Star Destroyer onto, which he has been taken, Ezra uses the Force to create a protecting air pocket for himself and Thrawn, and deliberately and selflessly allows himself to be taken away with Thrawn by the Purrgil.
+In the fourth season, Ezra becomes somewhat lost after the death of his master, Kanan, but begins to understand Kanan's final lessons after he penetrates the Jedi Temple on Lothal in "A World Between Worlds".
+His connection to the Force-sensitive creatures of Lothal increases and, in the penultimate episode "A Fool's Hope" and the series finale "Family Reunion – and Farewell", Ezra summons the Loth-Wolves and the Purrgil to defeat Thrawn, who has assumed command of the Imperial forces on Lothal.
+After the Purrgil shatter the bridge observation ports on Thrawn's Star Destroyer, Ezra uses the Force to create a protecting air pocket for himself and Thrawn, and deliberately and selflessly allows himself to be taken away by the Purrgil.